standardebooks/manual/8-typography.rst

 		<p>“<i xml:lang="x-arcturan">Dolm</i>,” said Haunte.</p>

 #.
-Words that are in an unknown language have their :html:`xml:lang` attribute set to :value:`unk`.
+Words that are in an unknown language have their :html:`xml:lang` attribute set to :value:`und`.

 Italicizing or quoting newly-used English words
 ===============================================